Becoming a 4-H Club member is a great way to make friends, learn lots of new things, and become a better you. 4-H motto "To Make the Best Better".

-The Preakness Aggies Club is a community club that focuses on building knowledge and life skills of its club members.
+The Preakness Aggies Club is a cloverbud club (Grades K-3) that focuses on building knowledge and life skills of its club members.
 Each year the club participates in many community services activities, public presentations, field trips, and the learning of various topics of interest.

 Junior Council is looking for new club members in grades 6-8 who are interested in making new friends while learning and improving team building and leadership skills.
 The Passaic County 4-H Junior Council will begin laying the foundation for future leadership opportunities in Teen Council, state and national 4-H trips.
 The club will focus on team building, teamwork and leadership.
 Members will become more comfortable sharing ideas with a group, learn to work on committees and learn to problem solve as a group.
 Additionally, members will learn about officer roles and how to lead in committees.
 Youth will enhance their decision making skills by guiding club decisions and projects.
 Members will also gain experience in service learning, community service and citizenship.
 They will learn what it means to be a good citizen; learn to identify the needs in their 4-H program and communities and how to work towards them.
 Finally, Junior Council members will provide leadership to the Cloverbud (K-3) programs by helping with Cloverbud club events, camps and other programs.